TiffanyVlaar/TiffanyVlaar.github.io/Research.md

 **Papers:** <br>
 Camera-Trap Image Classification Under Ground Truth Uncertainty.
 Accepted to NeurIPS Tackling Climate Change with Machine Learning 2025 Workshop.

 BatchNorm Layers have an Outsized Effect on Adversarial Robustness.
-Accepted to NeurIPS OPT 2025 Workshop.
+Accepted to NeurIPS Optimization for Machine Learning 2025 Workshop.

 Using machine learning effectively in marine benthic ecology: a question-driven toolkit.
 Led by L. De Clippele.
 Under Review.